fellesverkstedet/fabricatable-machines/publications/fab-academy-2021-machine-building-recitation.md

  - The value of a design reference

 ### Lessons from deploying
+ - Improper tuning of bearing and pinion positions is the biggest limit in performance
  - Alu milling requires handholding
  - Not quite ready for commercial sales
  - Cheap to make more, but still time consuming to assemble and tune